-Collection of Social Media Content
+Processing of Social Media Content

-To provide Converseon Services, we collect Social Media Content from a variety of publicly-available sources.
-In general, anyone can find the Social Media Content that we collect via a standard Internet search engine or by visiting applicable Web sites themselves.
-We obtain Social Media Content using proprietary crawling technology, via public APIs, or through agreements with Web site operators.
-When we collect Social Media Content via our web crawling technology, we abide by the applicable Web sites’ robots.txt protocols.
+To provide Converseon Services, we process user-generated content from a variety of publicly available sources such as internet forums, weblogs, social blogs, microblogs, wikis, social networks, and social bookmarking sites (collectively, “Social Media Content”) provided by third-party platforms.
+In general, anyone can find the Social Media Content that we process via a standard Internet search engine or by visiting applicable websites themselves.
+We receive access to this data through agreements and partnerships with social listening companies.
 We do not circumvent technical controls in place to prevent unauthorized access, such as usernames and passwords or use of CAPTCHA technology.

 Use of Social Media Content